 1. Getting Annoyed: When our child is not living up to what we expect, we label them as being “too sensitive” or we feel there is something “defective” about them because they can’t or don’t have the confidence to do something we think is a no-brainer.
 The minute the annoyance is displayed, the child is shamed, which increases the original fear.

 2. Invalidate: When our children feel what they feel and we don’t understand or agree with it, we invalidate them.
-When we invalidate their emotions we make them “wrong” or “bad.”
+According to Psych Central, when we invalidate their emotions, we make them “wrong” or “bad.”
 They should feel the way they are feeling because that is what is naturally coming up for them.
 We may not have that same sensitivity but it is not right to insinuate their sensitivities are less important than ours or someone else’s.

 We are emotional creatures.
 There is no right or wrong when it comes to the internal world.
 As parents, we need to create the space and language of reassurance our children need so the emotions can come, is normal and can be talked about, which allows the emotions to pass through.
 When we resist what our children feel, we reject them.
-They learn their emotions are bad, they repress them and then reject themselves.
+They learn their emotions are bad; they repress them and then reject themselves.
 We must validate what they feel — not always what they do, but we must validate what they feel.
-It is the emotions which caused them to act in the way they did.
-If they can learn which feelings cause them to act certain ways, we teach them to know themselves and to emotionally balance their choices.
-We have to be flexible and available so we can be where our children are at emotionally.
-This is what helps them to bond with us, others and most importantly, to love themselves.
+It is the emotions that caused them to act in the way they did.
+If they can learn which feelings cause them to act certain ways, we teach them to know themselves and to balance their choices emotionally.
+We have to be flexible and available so we can be where our children are emotionally.
+This is what helps them to bond with us and others and, most importantly, to love themselves.

-Little Life Message: If we do not recognize and empathize with the emotions of our children, they shut us out by shutting themselves off.
+Little Life Message: If we do not recognize and empathize with our children’s emotions, they shut us out by shutting themselves off.